git/git.github.io/rev_news/drafts/edition-68.md

-  Brian M. Carlson also replied to Andreas G. saying that "Debian considered using Git as part of the 3.0 (git) format", but that there were issues with upstream having "non-free or undistributable material in their repositories"."Tarballs can be repacked, but it's harder to rewrite Git history to exclude objects."
+  Brian M. Carlson also replied to Andreas G. saying that "Debian considered using Git as part of the 3.0 (git) format", but that there were issues with upstream having "non-free or undistributable material in their repositories".
+"Tarballs can be repacked, but it's harder to rewrite Git history to exclude objects."